 Sodexo is committed to creating healthy environments for our customers.
 Central to this effort is providing healthy, nutritious foods.
 We’ve listened to our customers.
 We’ve researched marketplace trends.
 Our executive chefs and registered dietitians worked together to create an exciting collection of recipes.

-Sodexo has worked with WWF for the last four years on projects to encourage more people to eat more sustainably.
-To result in a positive impact on people’s health through increased veg consumption and a positive impact on the environment through reduced carbon impact of the food people are choosing to eat.
+Sodexo has worked with WWF on projects to encourage more people to eat more sustainably.
+This work aims to result in a positive impact on people’s health through increased veg consumption, and a positive impact on the environment through reduced carbon impact of the food people are choosing to eat.
 These projects include Earth Hour and Green & Lean.

-This year nine million people in the UK participated in Earth Hour taking part in a wide range of activities to show they care about our planet’s future.
+In 2018, nine million people in the UK participated in Earth Hour taking part in a wide range of activities to show they care about our planet’s future.
 Millions chose to mark Earth Hour by going ‘Lights Out’ for 60 minutes.
 In addition to switching off for one hour, Earth Hour also asked people to make a #PromiseForThePlanet.
-The campaign hopes to highlight how just a few small lifestyle changes – such as eating more plant-based foods - can make a huge difference.
-As a WWF partner, and as part of our Better Tomorrow 2025 commitments, this year Sodexo made an Earth Hour Promise to Eat More Vegetables.
+The campaign hopes to highlight how just a few small lifestyle changes - such as eating more plant-based foods - can make a huge difference.
+As a WWF partner, and as part of our Better Tomorrow 2025 commitments, in 2018 Sodexo made an Earth Hour promise to eat more vegetables.

 What we eat not only affects our own health, but also the environment.
 Food is at the heart of many environmental issues - it’s a significant contributor to climate change and responsible for almost 60% of global biodiversity loss.
 Increasing the use of plant-based foods can reduce Sodexo’s carbon and water footprint and help safeguard wildlife.